GoTriangle improves our region’s quality of life by connecting people and places with safe, reliable and easy-to-use travel choices.

-Laurie Barrett, is Director of Transit Partnerships.
-She was one of the first employees hired by the Triangle J Council of Governments’ Vanpool Program, prior to the establishment of GoTriangle.
-She served as Bus Operations Director from 2002 to 2013 and has over 20 years of transportation experience, beginning with the Delaware Department of Transportation.
+Laurie Barrett is Director of Transit Partnerships.
+She was one of the first employees hired by the Triangle J Council of Governments’ Vanpool Program, before GoTriangle was established.
+She served as Bus Operations Director from 2002 to 2013 and has more than 20 years of transportation experience, beginning with the Delaware Department of Transportation.

 She holds a J.D. degree from the NC Central University School of Law, graduating Magna Cum Laude.
 She has also served in private practice in Raleigh, Cary and Durham and been an Adjunct Professor in legal writing and analysis at NC Central University’s School of Law.

 As Director of Bus Operations, Tellis Chandler manages and leads GoTriangle’s bus, paratransit and maintenance operations.
 Chandler has more than 20 years of experience in the transportation industry and was promoted to director in 2016.